CloudLabsAI-Azure/TechExcel-Modernize-applications-to-be-AI-ready/Solution-Guide/Challenge-2.md

 The legacy Contoso Hotel app was written by using Python code.
 App components run inside a Docker container.
 The app can connect to a SQL Server or PostgreSQL database (on-premises or online).

-In this exercise, you’ll deploy the legacy app to a Docker container and then run the container.
+In this challenge, you’ll deploy the legacy app to a Docker container and then run the container.
 You’ll provision a PostgreSQL database instance on Azure.
 You’ll set up and review the app, and then test the app by adding a new booking.

 ## Solution Guide